Khaulat/khaulat.github.io/_posts/2020-07-14-Deep Q-Networks(DQN).md

 Tags: [machine learning, data science, q-learning, deep-learning, neural-networks, reinforcement-learning, rl, deep-reinforcement-learning]
 header:
   image: "/images/deep_ql.png"
-excerpt: "This is a report for a Reinforcement Learning project - An agent trained to navigate within a Unity envrionment"
+excerpt: "This is a report for a Reinforcement Learning project - An agent trained to navigate within a Unity environment"
 ---

 # Understanding Deep Q-Learning